raygun101/MarkupKit/README.md

         <row title="Extra-Large" value="XL"/>
     </LMPickerView>

-The `componentSeparator` processing instruction is used to insert a new component into the picker view.
-It corresponds to a call to the `insertComponent:` method.
+The `componentSeparator` processing instruction inserts a new component into the picker view.
+It corresponds to a call to the `insertComponent:` method of `LMPickerView`.
 The following markup declares a picker view containing two components, the first of which contains a set of size options, and the second containing color options:

     <LMPickerView>
         <row title="Small" value="S"/>